-As a student of environmental anthropology, I study the politics of conservation and sustainable development in Central America with a focus on land use, stakeholder engagement, and cultural resilience.
-My previous fieldwork has dealt with variety of topics, including community-based ecotourism and the preservation of Q’eqchi’ traditional ecological knowledge in Belize, and most recently, the socio-political impacts of hydroelectric development within Naso (Teribe) territory of northeastern Panama.
-At the University of Maryland, my doctoral research centers around the political ecology of climate change and forest conservation in Costa Rica and Panama.
-More specifically, I am examining how indigenous communities perceive, experience, negotiate, contest, and adapt to changing policies and projects under the international climate regime.
+Jess Breitfeller is a second-year doctoral student, studying the politics of conservation and sustainable development in Central America.
+Her previous fieldwork has dealt with variety of topics, including community-based ecotourism and the preservation of Q’eqchi’ traditional ecological knowledge in Belize, and most recently, the socio-political impacts of hydroelectric development within Naso (Teribe) territory of northeastern Panama.
+At the University of Maryland, Jess’ doctoral research deals with the political ecology of climate change and forest conservation in Costa Rica and Panama.
+More specifically, she is examining stakeholder consultation processes, and how indigenous communities perceive, negotiate, contest, and adapt to changing policies and projects under the international climate regime.

-- Political ecology, climate governance, tropical forest conservation, indigenous rights, identity politics, cultural mediation and resilience, Latin America
+- Political ecology, climate governance, tropical forest conservation, indigenous rights, identity politics, cultural resilience, Latin America

 - MA International Affairs, American University

-- MA Natural Resources & Sustainable Development, United Nations-mandated University for Peace
+- MA Natural Resources & Sustainable Development, United Nations University for Peace

 - BA Anthropology & Environmental Studies, University of Vermont